Skwangles/Skwangles/README.md

 ## :muscle: My Strengths?
  I am a proficent C#, Java, Javascript and Python user.
+ I have also used PHP, SQL, C, C++
- I enjoy back-end, machine learning, cybersec, software development and mobile development.
+ I have interests in back-end, machine learning, cybersec, and software development.

 ## :speech_balloon: More About Me
   What are your hobbies?